vremyavnikuda/sysinfo_utils/README.md

 ### Overview
 This project is a library that can be used in your projects to determine the user's operating system , bit depth, and release date.
+## Supported GPUs

+Right now, the following gpu vendor types can be returned:

+- Nvidia
+- AMD
+- Intel
+- Qualcomm (temporarily not supported)

 ## Supported operating systems